 - School-Life Balance: Many students face obstacles to their education as a result of work, family obligations, or unforeseen personal difficulties.
 If you are experiencing challenges throughout the term that are impacting your ability to succeed in this course, or in your undergraduate career more broadly, please reach out to me immediately so that we can work together to form a plan for your academic success.
 If you are unable to attend my office hours, please email me to set up a time that works for you (Mio, 2022).

-- Ensure that you are including the required syllabus statements regarding University resources (including Student Accessibility Services).
+- Include required syllabus statements regarding University resources (including Student Accessibility Services).

 - Acknowledge that course material may be challenging but reiterate how utilization of the resources above can assist students in overcoming challenges.